Citi/parfun/docs/source/tutorials/quickstart.rst

 .. literalinclude:: ../../../examples/api_usage/per_argument.py
     :language: python
-    :start-at: from typing
+    :start-at: from typing import List

-We are using two partitioning functions, :py:func:`~parfun.collection.by_chunk` and :py:func:`~parfun.dataframe.by_row`.
+We are using two partitioning functions, :py:func:`~parfun.py_list.by_chunk` and :py:func:`~parfun.dataframe.by_row`.
 These splits the arguments in equally sized partitions.
 It's semantically equivalent to iterating all these partitioned arguments simultaneously: